koldinger/Tardis/README.md

 ===============
 Several releases will be coming soon:
   * 0.32.0 Brings in a modification the communications protocol, and changes the login  mechanism to use SRP (Secure Remote Password) authentication.  **This will require simultaneous upgrades of all the tools, client and server, and manual intervention to add SRP credentials to any encrypted database.**
-  * 0.32.1 Will bring automatic database upgrades.
-This should be the final new feature before 1.0
-  * 0.32.2+ Will be bug fixes, if necessary.
+  * 0.32.1+ Will be bug fixes, if necessary.
   * 1.0.0 Formal release
   * 2.0.0 Will (hopefully) introduce a web interface to allow controlling backup jobs.